rutujak-git/Azure-Data-Pipeline-AmazonPrimeDataset-adf-adlsgen2-databricks-powerbi/README.md

 ## 📌 Overview
-I have created this project from scratch and publihed it on my youtube channel : www.youtube.com/@DataToCrunch .
+I have created this project from scratch and published it on my YouTube Channel : www.youtube.com/@DataToCrunch .
 This project demonstrates a real-world, etl data pipeline built using Azure services and Databricks, based on the Amazon Prime Movies & TV Shows dataset.

 The pipeline simulates enterprise ingestion patterns by sourcing data from GitHub via HTTP and processing it through a Medallion Architecture.